xXleowXx/gitlab-charts/doc/installation/upgrade.md

 cert-manager `Certificate` objects to delete the `acme.cert-manager.io/http01-override-ingress-name` annotation.

-This is needed because with this attribute set to `false` (default), this annotation is added by default to the certificates, and cert-manager uses it to identify which ingress method to use for that certificate.
+This is needed because with this attribute set to `false` (default), this annotation is added by default to the Certificates, and cert-manager uses it to identify which Ingress method to use for that certificate.
 The annotation will not be automatically removed by only changing this attribute to `false`.
-A manual action is needed, otherwise cert-manager will keep using the old behavior for pre-existing ingresses.
+A manual action is needed, otherwise cert-manager will keep using the old behavior for pre-existing Ingresses.
 ## Upgrade to version 6.0

 WARNING: